Is Your Job Safe? Massive Layoffs Coming to Arizona Set to Claim Thousands of Jobs

 Employers Across Arizona Are Announcing Massive Layoffs

-As the economy continues to contract and inflation tightens its grip, employers are planning mass layoffs around the state of Arizona.
-Even jobs once considered safe are not immune from cuts.
+As the economy continues to contract and inflation tightens its grip, employers in Arizona are planning mass layoffs.
+Even jobs once considered safe are not immune to cuts.

 According to WarnTracker, here are some employers planning job cuts around the state of Arizona:

-• Mobile Health has 93 jobs in the chopping block
+- Mobile Health has 93 jobs on the chopping block

 Labor Laws in the United States require employers who have one hundred or more employees to provide at least 60-days' notice in advance of mass layoffs or planned closures.
 The businesses above are by no means a definitive list of layoffs coming to the state.